Rethinking Parameter Sharing for LLM Fine-Tuning with Multiple LoRAs: Revisiting Parameter Sharing in Multi-LoRA Fine-tuning

 \subsection{Similarity in $A$ Stems from Same Initialization, Not Shared Knowledge}

 A primary motivation for sharing $A$ across LoRA modules is the observation that the matrices $A_i$ of different LoRAs often appear similar during training.
 However, upon closer examination, we find that this similarity largely arises from their common initialization rather than from the shared knowledge.
-We fine-tune the LLaMA2-7B model \citep{touvron2023llama}\footnote{\url{https://huggingface.co/meta-llama/Llama-2-7b}} separately on classification and summarization tasks from the Dolly-15K dataset \citep{DatabricksBlog2023DollyV2}, using either identical or different random seeds for $A$ initialization (leading to different initializations for the matrices $A_i$), and compare the resulting LoRA modules using principal angle-based similarity \citep{zhu2013angles}, where a value of $1$ indicates complete similarity and $0$ indicates dissimilarity.
-The results are shown in Figure~\ref{fig:fig1}, and details of the similarity metric are discussed in Appendix~\ref{appx:similarity}.
+We fine-tune the LLaMA2-7B model \citep{touvron2023llama} separately on classification and summarization tasks from the Dolly-15K dataset \citep{DatabricksBlog2023DollyV2}, using either identical or different random seeds for $A$ initialization (leading to different initializations for the matrices $A_i$), and compare the resulting LoRA modules using principal angle-based similarity \citep{zhu2013angles}, where a value of $1$ indicates complete similarity and $0$ indicates dissimilarity.
+The results are shown in Figure~\ref{fig:fig1a}-\ref{fig:fig1c}, and details of the similarity metric are discussed in Appendix~\ref{appx:similarity}.

-{\em Observation.} Figure~\ref{fig:fig1}(Left) shows that with the same initialization, $A_i$ matrices are highly similar.
-In contrast, Figure~\ref{fig:fig1}(Middle, Right) shows that with different initializations, $A_i$ matrices from either the same or different tasks exhibit little similarity, while $B_i$ matrices display relatively higher similarity.
+{\bf Observation.} Figure~\ref{fig:fig1a} shows that with the same initialization, $A$ matrices are highly similar.
+In contrast, Figure~\ref{fig:fig1b}-\ref{fig:fig1c} show that with different initializations, $A$ matrices from either the same or different tasks exhibit little similarity, while $B$ matrices display relatively higher similarity.
 These results suggest that the $A$ is highly sensitive to random seeds rather than necessarily capturing shared knowledge, whereas $B$ is less affected.